 Innovation and skills

+We have a wide range of products to support public and private investment offering flexibility, expertise and creativity to get projects off the ground.
 Our traditional financing products are medium and long-term loans.
-We finance large projects with direct loans, whereas we support smaller projects indirectly, through credit lines to local banks or other intermediaries.
+We finance large projects with direct loans and support smaller projects indirectly, via local banks or other intermediaries.
 The EIB offers the opportunity to combine its financing with EU grants, depending on the scope and definition of the project.
-Going beyond conventional approaches, our innovative financial products include initiatives such as InnovFin – EU finance for innovators or capital market activities like the Project Bonds.